claire-illustrates/blogr/README.md

 ## My process

 I used this challenge to work on my core skills, especially layout & responsive sizing.
-I added some enhancements for accessiility including adjusting colour contrast ratios and using ARIA to label sections.
 I used Bootstrap for its grid layout and collapsible navigation component.
+I added some enhancements for accessiility including using ARIA to label sections.
+As I didn't design the colour scheme here I will note that some elements don't meet the WCAG standard for colour contrast ratio.
+I changed what I could while still working with the background images provided by frontend mentor.

 ### Built with